Dyslexia, Dyspraxia, Dysgraphia, Dyscalculia

 Once you’ve received your diagnostic report, our Disability Advisor team will guide you on what to do next, including how to apply for Disabled Students' Allowances (DSA).

 • If you're booking a SpLD Assessment prior to enrolling with us, you'll need to pay the full amount of £400 directly to the assessor when you have your test.
-However, do keep hold of your receipt number, once you've enrolled on your course, we'll reimburse you £350, based on eligibility.
+Once you have enrolled on your course and provided your receipt number, we'll reimburse you £350, based on eligibility.

-• If you're a current, enrolled student (in receipt of your Student ID card), and you've 6 months or longer left on your course, you'll pay £50 towards the cost of the Assessment, the University would pay the remaining cost of £350.
+• If you're a current, enrolled student (in receipt of your Student ID card) and you have 6 months or longer left on your course, you'll pay £50 towards the cost of the Assessment.
+The University would pay the remaining cost of £350.

-• Please note; student's on apprenticeship programmes aren't eligible for the SpLD diagnostic testing.
-Please contact your employer regarding advise about getting tested.
+• Please note that students on apprenticeship programmes aren't eligible for the SpLD diagnostic testing.
+Please contact your employer regarding advice about getting tested.

 When you've got your diagnostic report back, please save a copy of your full report.
 We'll advise you of the next steps.